gpet03/Game-Simulation/README.md

 # Game-Simulation
-A game simulation script I wrote to best the game below.
-The simulation accurately predicted the winning number
+A game simulation script I wrote to best the game rules below for an interview competition.
+The simulation accurately suggested the winning number.

 You must select a number between 0 - 100 amongst 8 opponents.
-One player is not interested in winning and will submit a chaotic choice
+One player is not interested in winning and will submit a chaotic choice.

 The winning conditions are as follows in order of Priority:
 1. The entry that is the lowest number higher than the average of all received numbers will win.